Flight Attendant Requirements

 • Contour

-Ability to walk down the aircraft aisle without needing to turn sideways.
+• Mobility: Must be able to walk down the aircraft aisle without needing to turn sideways.

-High school diploma, GED, or equivalency.
+• Education: High school diploma, GED, or equivalent required

-Prior customer service/public service experience required
+• Experience: Prior customer service or public-facing experience is required

 The Flight Attendant Academy